 (1900 Times Atlas of the World)

-1204 Venice acquires the island of Euboea (at the time called Negroponte after the name of its main town) as a consequence of the fall of the Byzantine Empire
+1204 Venice acquires the island of Euboea (at the time called Negroponte after the name of its main town) as a consequence of the Latin conquest of Constantinople

-1470 The Turks seize Negroponte and this gain is confirmed by the peace treaty signed at the end of the first Venetian-Turkish war (1463-79)
+1470 The Ottomans seize Negroponte and this gain is confirmed by the peace treaty of 1479

-The island of Negroponte is a long mountainous ridge which runs parallel to the peninsula of Attica, the region of Athens.
+The island of Euboea is a long mountainous ridge which runs parallel to Thessaly, Boeotia and Attica, three historical regions of mainland Greece.
 Moving around in the island is rather difficult even today, so that it is in general easier to take a ferry to the mainland, travel on the highway to Athens and then take another ferry to reach a different point of the island.
-For this reason the Venetians divided it into three regions (or baronies): Negroponte located in a central position, Castelrosso at its southern tip and Oreo at its northern tip.

 View of the remaining walls

-The northern part of Negroponte is separated from the Greek mainland by a long and winding channel: at its eastern entrance (towards the Aegean Sea) a low and flat hill provided an excellent site for controlling the access to the channel.
-The hill has been inhabited since the time of Ancient Greece: the Venetians built on the site of the ancient acropolis a fortress to ensure no enemy would try to enter the channel.
-Very little is left of their fortress as the Turks, having conquered the whole region, had no reason to maintain it.
+The northern part of Euboea is separated from Thessaly by a long and winding channel: at its eastern entrance (towards the Aegean Sea) a low and flat hill provided an excellent site for controlling the access to it.
+The hill was inhabited since the time of Ancient Greece: the Venetians built on the site of the ancient acropolis a fortress to ensure no enemy would try to enter the channel or to invade the island from Thessaly.
+Very little is left of their fortress because the Ottomans, having conquered both the island and Thessaly, had no reason to maintain it.

 View from the fortress towards the Oreo Channel